Juggling one ball is easy. The more you add, the more complicated it gets. Now substitute “ball” for “money goal,” and you’ll see what we mean.

-Sure.
-They’re both top money goals, so deciding which to do first can be confusing.
-Having savings in the bank means you won’t get totally thrown by an unexpected expense.
+Think about what each one does for you.
+Having savings in the bank can help you buy beyond the basics.
 But debt is like quicksand.
 Once you’re in, it’s hard to get out.
 And the longer you wait to pay it off, the more you spend on interest.